hkalina/hkalina.github.io/_posts/2018-05-30-cert-basic.md

 Try to connect using `jboss-cli` with SSL certificate:

-You will need to add the server into `bin/jboss-cli.xml`:
+You will need to add SSL section into `bin/jboss-cli.xml`:

 {% highlight xml %}
 <ssl>